ArjunP-03/Football-Play-Designs/README.md

 cd Football-Play-Designs

 4. Run any play:

+- press play(top right button) of file
+  OR
-press play(top right button) of file or python3 Bunch.py in command line(no need to open file)
+- python3 Bunch.py in command line(no need to open file)

 ---